Would like ability to query branch ID numbers in a file

 I would like the ability to query the branch ID values in a file so that I can identify which files have a history with the extra data products.

-#1 Updated by Rob Kutschke about 4 years ago
+#1 Updated by Rob Kutschke over 4 years ago

 By branch ID do you mean the art::ProductID or the fully qualified branch name?
 Or something else?
 You can get both from the Provenance, which you can get from the Handle.

 If you mean art::ProductID, we could ask the art team to extend the function of FileDumperOutput to provide the art::ProductID as part of it's output.
 I think it should be an optional part of the output - not sure if I want it on or off by default.
 This is something that I have thought about asking for before but never pulled the trigger.

-#2 Updated by Brian Rebel about 4 years ago
+#2 Updated by Brian Rebel over 4 years ago

 Hi Rob - the error I saw was the following: